 Haircuts for Oval Faces

-Shorter haircuts are best suited to an oval or egg shaped head as you’ll be able to compensate for your rounder features with a well-angled side parting.
+Shorter haircuts are best suited to an oval or egg-shaped head as you’ll be able to compensate for your rounder features with a well-angled side parting.
+We’ve picked out some examples of oval face haircuts on males.

 Diamond Face Shape